 Winterizing new evergreens and trees

-We recommend new trees are wrapped with a protective tree wrap or vinyl guards end of October to help protect against sun scald and frost crack.
+We recommend new trees, also known as saplings, are wrapped with a protective tree wrap or vinyl guards end of October to help protect against sun scald and frost crack.
 If you tree does experience winter damage it’s not necessarily terminal for the tree but can increase chances of disease and insect damage.
 The wrap can also help deter animal damage during winter.

 Wrap up to the first tier of branches coming out of the truck and slightly overlap the wrap as you go up the tree.